aphp/edsnlp/docs/home/tutorials/matching-a-terminology.md

 ## Visualising matched entities

-EDS-NLP is part of the SpaCy ecosystem, which means we can benefit from SpaCy helper functions.
+EDS-NLP is part of the spaCy ecosystem, which means we can benefit from spaCy helper functions.
-For instance, SpaCy's visualiser displacy can let us visualise the matched entities:
+For instance, spaCy's visualiser displacy can let us visualise the matched entities:

 ```python
 # ↑ Omitted code above ↑